-Britain’s acquisitive Mark Allen Group (MAG) is buying 12 predominantly international, controlled circulation (free) magazines from the 28-year-old UKi Media & Events for a price believed to be £5-6m.
+Britain’s acquisitive Mark Allen Group (MAG) is buying 12 predominantly international, controlled circulation (free) magazines from the 28-year-old UKi Media & Events for £6m in cash.

 The B2B magazines are mainly in the aviation and automotive sectors and include: Business Airport International, Aircraft Interiors International, Business Jet International and Vehicle Technology International.
 They will now be managed alongside the MAG brands Ground Handling International, Ramp Equipment News, and Air Logistics International.The acquired portfolio is estimated to have total revenues of some £5m and operating profit of about £1.5m.
 Twenty people will be transferring with the brands.

 While this latest bolt-on deal cements MAG’s reputation as the UK’s most active acquirer of B2B assets (especially in print), it serves to highlight the almost-secret rise of UKi as one of the country’s leading exhibitions organisers which primarily operates automotive trade shows in North America, Europe and Asia.